Anthony Rizzo Player Props: Yankees vs. Angels

-On Monday, Anthony Rizzo (batting .158 in his past 10 games) and the New York Yankees play the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
-First pitch is at 9:38 PM ET.
+Anthony Rizzo -- with a slugging percentage of .150 in his past 10 games (including no home runs) -- will be in action for the New York Yankees against the Los Angeles Angels, with Patrick Sandoval on the hill, on July 18 at 9:38 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Rockies.
+In his previous game he had a hitless performance (0-for-5) against the Angels.

 Anthony Rizzo Game Info & Props vs. the Angels